tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 if (M[a]) observe(M[a]);
 ```

-The following additional restrictions apply for atomics.
+The following additional restrictions apply to compiler transforms for atomic operations.

   - API calls resulting in `"SeqCst"` events that affect observable behavior may not be reordered.

-The additional restriction apply to transforms for data race free programs.
+The following additional restriction apply to compiler transforms for data race free programs.

   - API calls resulting in shared memory events that do not affect observable behavior may not be transformed to API calls that result in shared memory events that affect observable behavior.